openconnectivity/IOTivity-Lite-setup/Readme.md

 - iotivity-lite (latest version)
 - DeviceBuilder (latest version)

-All repos are being set up 1 level above the folder of IOTivity-setup folder.
+All repos are being set up 1 level above the folder of IOTivity-Lite-setup folder.

 Typical folder layout to start from (e.g. create the iot folder in the home folder)